TheoryInPractice/spiderdonuts/README.md

 code.verbose(True)
 ```

 ## Examples

+Here are examples of using our codes for

+1. generating graphs
+   * pyramid prism
+   * spidertorus
+2. analyzing walk-classes of an input graph
+3. checking whether an input graph satisfies necessary conditions for deceptiveness

 ### Generating a Pyramid Prism

+Pyramid prisms are a graph family we designed in an attempt to produce deceptive graphs.
-Pyramid prisms have two parameters, faces and layers.
-Our graph generator can be used to
+A pyramid prism has two parameters: faces and layers.
-generate networkx pyramid prism graphs.
+Our graph generator can be used to generate networkx pyramid prism graphs with face and layer
+values specified as inputs.
+This code produces a pyramid prism with 4 faces and 0 layers:

 ```python
 # Import generators